The Indiana Fever have aggressively retooled their roster around superstar Caitlin Clark. The Fever received Sophie Cunningham via a trade on Friday.

 "Holy moly, this is a championship team that they put together around Caitlin Clark," Whitlock exclaimed (Timestamp: 1:21:58).
 "It got a little Boston Celtics-Larry Bird white girl 'exciting whites' type of appeal.
 The Indiana Fever will be the biggest story in sports come May."

-How the Indiana Fever got its latest acquisitions
+How the Indiana Fever got their latest acquisitions

-Indiana Fever's offseason started when it re-signed Kelsey Mitchell after the team gave a core player designation to the two-time WNBA All-Star.
-Mitchell and the reigning WNBA Rookie of the Year Caitlin Clark formed a lethal guard combination last season.
+The Indiana Fever re-signed Kelsey Mitchell after giving her a core player designation.
+Mitchell, a two-time All-Star, and the reigning WNBA Rookie of the Year Caitlin Clark formed a lethal guard combination last season.

 Reports emerged on Friday that Indiana brought back two-time All-Star Natasha Howard via free agency.
 The franchise drafted the former WNBA Defensive Player of the Year in 2014, and she spent her first two seasons with the team.
 Howard confirmed her return via an Instagram post.